Organization of Yugoslav Nationalists: Structure

 Ilija Trifunović Birčanin (pictured) commanded ORJUNA Action Groups.

 Additional ORJUNA chapters were quickly established with the central government's support.
 By the end of 1922, there were 250 new chapters.
 Of that number, 100 were founded in Croatia-Slavonia and Dalmatia, with district-level organisations set up in Split and Zagreb.
 Out of that number, at least 45 were established in Dalmatia alone, and Dalmatia, as the region under threat of Italian irredentism, proved favourable for the development of Yugoslav nationalism.
 In 1922, local and district-level organisations were established in Serbia, especially in Vojvodina (Yugoslav regions of Bačka, Banat, and Baranya), in Slovenia, and in Bosnia and Herzegovina.
 Split was the seat of the organisation from its founding until 1927, when it was moved to Belgrade.

 Early membership largely consisted of former members of the prewar JNO.
+Early membership recruits were heterogeneous drawing intellectuals from Dalmatia and Slovenia, including people moving to the country from the territories ceded to Italy under the Treaty of Rapallo, and Chetnik associations.
 The membership size is inconsistently reported by various sources.
 ORJUNA itself claimed it had 100,000 members in 1925, while Leontić later claimed there were 40,000 ORJUNA members at the time.
 The membership declined after that.
 At the 1923 congress, it was reported that seven districts included 296 local chapters.
 The latter figure grew to 302 by 1925.

-ORJUNA established special units through its armed wing, known as Action Groups (akciona sekcija, plural akcione sekcije).
+ORJUNA established special units through its armed wing, known as Action Groups.
 By 1925, the Action Groups had 10,000 members.
-(Note: In some sources, the Action Groups are referred to as the Action Troops.)
+(Note: Each unit was referred to by ORJUNA as akciona sekcija (plural akcione sekcije).
+English-language sources normally refer to the units as the Action Groups.
+They are referred to as the Action Troops in a paper by Croatian literary historian Ivan Bošković, and as Action squads in works by Serbian historian Vasilije Dragosavljević.)
 In terms of their organisation, the Action Groups resembled the Italian fascist Blackshirts.
 The Action Groups were organised in battalions and companies, carrying light arms.
 The weapons were provided by White Hand secret military organisation.
 ORJUNA uniforms were black, similar in appearance to the ones used by the Chetnik associations and the Blackshirts.
 Each unit was commanded by a čelnik (lit. 'head') with a superior district čelnik and the veliki čelnik lit. 'grand head') in overall command.
 In 1924, ORJUNA appointed Kosta Pećanac and Ilija Trifunović-Birčanin to the position.
 Later, Marko Kranjec took it over.
 Bulat, Berislav Angjelinović, and Uroš Bijelić gained prominence in ORJUNA through their brutal conduct in the Action Groups.

 There were also a high-school section (named Young Yugoslavia) and an economic section of ORJUNA, aimed at ensuring future recruitment and financing of the organisation, respectively.
 Academic sections were set up at universities, while cultural sections were tasked with organising training courses, concerts, festivities, and similar events.
 The propaganda section was established to promote ORJUNA among the general public, but it was largely inactive.